Unboxed-Software/solana-course/content/close-mint.md

 ### 2. Run validator node

-For the sake of this guide, we will be running our own validator node.
-We do this because sometimes testnet or devnets on Solana can become congested and in turn less reliable.
+For the sake of this guide, we'll be running our own validator node.

 In a separate terminal, run the following command: `solana-test-validator`.
 This will run the node and also log out some keys and values.
 The value we need to retrieve and use in our connection is the JSON RPC URL, which in this case is `http://127.0.0.1:8899`.
 We then use that in the connection to specify to use the local RPC URL.